elena-orlova/elena-orlova.github.io/_pages/about.md

   - /about.html
 ---

-I am co-founder and Chief Scientist at a research-driven startup [Simulacra AI](https://simulacra-ai.com), where we develop AI4Science models that simulate molecular interactions at the quantum level for applications in drug discovery and materials science.
+I'm the co-founder and Chief Scientist at [Simulacra AI](https://simulacra-ai.com), a research-driven startup where we're building AI models that simulate molecular interactions at the quantum level to accelerate drug discovery and materials science innovation.

-I recently completed my PhD in Computer Science at the University of Chicago, working with Professor [Rebecca Willett](https://willett.psd.uchicago.edu) on machine learning applications in science.
-My research focuses on generative models for quantum simulations, emulators for chaotic systems, and weather forecasting techniques.
-I also have experience with tensor networks for neural network compression and generative adversarial networks for particle simulation in calorimeters.
+I recently earned my PhD in Computer Science from the University of Chicago, where I worked with Professor [Rebecca Willett](https://willett.psd.uchicago.edu) on machine learning for scientific applications.
+My research spans generative models for quantum simulations, emulators for chaotic dynamical systems, and advanced weather forecasting methods.
+I've also worked on tensor network approaches for neural network compression and generative adversarial networks for high-energy physics applications, specifically particle simulation in calorimeters.

 I hold a Bachelor's degree in Mathematics and a Master's in Mathematics and Computer Science.